Astros vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Wednesday at 8:10 PM ET.
+Player prop bet options for Kyle Tucker, Rafael Devers and others are listed when the Houston Astros host the Boston Red Sox at Minute Maid Park on Thursday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!